 Step 3: Submission of Final Documents – End of February

 The admission committee would like to get a better picture of you and your academic career and ambitions to join the program.
 Before the interviews will take place, either via Skype or in person, please submit the following document:

-- 1-page summary of your Bachelor thesis or previous academic projects (see our download section for guidelines)
+- 1-page summary of your Bachelor thesis or previous academic project in 450 (min) to 750 (max) words (see our guidelines)

 Step 4: Interviews – March

 In order for us to get to know promising applicants, we will conduct interviews either in person or via Skype with two members of our admission committee.
 Additionally, you have to take another admission test, based on the publication of the Society for Neuroscience, Brain Facts.

-Step 5: Final Selection by the Admission's Commission – Late March
+Step 5: Final Selection by the Admission Committee – Late March

-Once all interviews have been conducted and all test results are in, the admission's commission will convene for final selection of the applicants.
+Once all interviews have been conducted and all test results are in, the admission committee will convene for final selection of the applicants.
 You will be informed of the admission decision shortly thereafter.
 Please note that your admission is conditional depending on the evaluation of your credentials.